 Parallel projects I have lately involved include, the longitudinal project on eSports in Nordic Schools (eSportsNSeSportsNS) at SLATE (The Centre for the Science of Learning & Technology) at the University of Bergen in Norway.
 Also, I’m visiting research fellow at the University of Hertfordshire in the UK.

 I have received a doctoral award for my research about GTP.

-My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted an explorative research at UDEM on the psychosocial effect of Internet and Internet addiction.
+My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted explorative research at UDEM on the psychosocial effect of Internet and Internet pathological use.
 This was one of the first empirical studies ever conducted on that subject.

 Previously, I used to live in Sweden and I worked at the Swedish National Institute of Public Health (FHI) in the area of pathological gambling.

 My interest in the study of interactive media derives from my strong curiosity and need to understand the interaction between human beings and technology with the goal of maximising the psychological and social benefits of interactive virtual technologies while reducing the risks or dangers it can present to some individuals.